A Short Story by Melissa F. Kaelin

 Sierra blushed.
 “Won’t she care?”
 She made a mental note to herself.

 “She’ll survive,” he said.
 “If there’s anything she really wants back, I’ll just have to track you down.”
-David passed her a look.
+David laughed.

 “Okay,” she said, still unable to make it more than five minutes without shivering.
 “If you’re sure.”